zordius/HandlebarsTest/README.md

 3. npm install handlebars
 4. bin/generate-fixture
    * This will generate *.txt files under fixtures.
-   * These files is generated with handlebars.js.
+   * These files are generated with handlebars.js.
    * All tests will use these txt files as standard answers.

 * single lib test